Ikass/epm/src/news/award-capacity-building-agriculture-rural-development-food-safety-veterinary-policy.md

 image: /assets/img/serbia-belgrade.jpg
 image_alt: Serbia flag
 ---

-European Projects Management Ltd. has been awarded the EuropeAid project contract in Serbia, in consortium with WEglobal.

 #### Project Title:

-**Capacity Building for the alignment with the** _**acquis**_ **in the areas of Agriculture, Rural Development, Food Safety, Veterinary and Phytosanitary Policy**
+**Capacity Building for the alignment with the _acquis_ in the areas of Agriculture, Rural Development, Food Safety, Veterinary and Phytosanitary Policy**

 #### Location: